immcantation/immcantation/docs/citedby.rst

 .. image:: https://img.shields.io/badge/Citations-1050-blue
    :alt: Total Citations

-This page lists scientific publications that have cited the Immcantation framework in their research.
-Citations are collected from PubMed and updated regularly to track the impact and usage of Immcantation tools in adaptive immune receptor repertoire analysis.
+This page lists scientific publications that have cited core publications of the Immcantation framework in their research.
+Citations are collected from PubMed and updated regularly.

 **Total papers:** 1050 | **Last updated:** January 27, 2026